Mercer Island High School: Athletics

 Girls' Swim and Dive had an undefeated season in 2009 ending it by winning the State Championship.

 Boys' Swim and Dive also went undefeated in the 2009-2010 season, and went on to win their fifth consecutive State title.

 The girls' and boys' tennis teams have won a combined 41 State championships since 1972.
 The girls tennis team has won 25 state titles and has been inducted into the Washington Interscholastic Activities Association Hall of Fame.

 The basketball team, formerly coached by all-time Washington state wins leader Ed Pepple, recorded its first losing season in 38 years in 2006.

 In 1981 Mercer Island Basketball Team lost the AAA State basketball final game to Shadle Park in a controversial decision.
 At 64-65 to Mercer Island, a last-second shot by Shadle Park "depending on who you are listening to, either clearly did or clearly didn’t beat the air horn."

 Boys' swimming was rated first in its class by the 2006-07 NISCA National Dual Meet Team Rankings.

+In the 2024/2025 season, on Saturday, November 9, 2025, at Sun Willows Golf Course in Pasco, Washington, the Mercer Island Cross Country Team won both the Girls XC AAA State Championship and the Boys XC AAA State Championship.
+The girls were led by the Rodriguez sisters.
+The sophomore Sophia and the senior Victoria who were invaluable to the team's success.
+Senior Owen Powell, junior Bodie Thomas, and sophomore Mathew Strong were the dynamic trio who propelled the boys to victory.
+Particularly Owen Powell who became the first high school athlete from Washington State to run a sub-4-minute mile.
+He clocked a time of 3:57.74 at the University of Washington Husky Classic, breaking the previous state high school record of 4:01.50 set by Olympian Gerry Lindgren in 1964.
+This happened after cross country season on February 21, 2025 at an indoor track.

+In the 2024/2025 season, on Saturday, May 24, 2025, at Starfire Stadium in Tukwila, Washington, the Mercer Island Boys Lacrosse team clinched the 3A title with an 11–8 victory over Bellevue High School.
+This win was particularly significant as Mercer Island avenged its only loss of the season, which had come against Bellevue.

+Since 2011, the unofficial school mascot has been a maroon-and-white snail named Herbert.

-The “tropical warrior” Islander mascot of the ‘70’s was deemed to be offensive and has not been used since.
+The “tropical warrior” Islander mascot of the ‘70s was deemed to be offensive and has not been used since.